 In total, the IFI tax to be paid will amount to 48,190 euros (2,500 + 8,890 + 24,300 + 12,500).

 Alternatively, the tax can be calculated using the quick calculation formula.

-Non-residents, who have income from French sources, should provide information about the IFI at the same time as their income tax.
-Residents of Monaco should send their declarations to the Income Tax Service located in Menton.
+Non-residents with income from a French source must provide information about IFI at the same time as their income tax.
+Residents of Monaco must submit their IFI declaration to the Tax Office in Menton.

-When submitting an IFI declaration, it is not necessary to calculate the tax yourself and pay it.
-The IFI amount notice will be sent to you in August 2018, and the IFI payment should be made no later than September 15, 2018.
+When filing the IFI declaration, there is no need to calculate the tax and make the payment yourself.
+The amount of IFI payable will be communicated through a separate notice in August of the current year, and the payment must be made no later than September 15th of the same year.